Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Background

-Therefore, the dynamics of the SLS is described by the reaction-diffusion equations (RDE).
-In statistical physics, the dissipative systems theory is a theoretical description of the self-organization of non-equilibrium systems, and the RDEs is utilized to model this systems also \cite{Willems1972}.
-If the SLS is designed as a differential dynamical system and attention is paid to the attractor subnetwork \cite{DomnisoruMembrane22}, the RDEs can also be used to describe this systems.
+Therefore, the dynamics of the SLS are described by the reaction-diffusion equations (RDE).
+In statistical physics, the dissipative system theory is a theoretical description of the self-organization of non-equilibrium systems.
+In addition, RDEs are utilized to model the systems~\cite{Willems1972}.
+If the SLS is designed as a differential dynamical system and attention is paid to the attractor subnetwork~\cite{DomnisoruMembrane22}, RDEs can also be used to describe this kind system.